India Unreserved Cutoff

 Source: U.S. Department of State Visa Bulletin.
 Updated monthly.

 The 2022 Reform and Integrity Act created three reserved categories with dedicated visa pools: Rural (20%), High Unemployment (10%), and Infrastructure (2%).
 For Indian nationals, category selection matters more than any other factor.
 All three reserved categories remain “Current” for India, meaning zero visa queue.
-An Indian investor filing under a Rural project bypasses the approximately four-year Unreserved backlog entirely.
+An Indian investor filing under a Rural project avoids the Unreserved category entirely, which is currently Unavailable for India.

 Rural projects offer the strongest structural advantage for Indian nationals: the largest set-aside pool (20% of annual EB-5 visas), statutory priority processing of the I-526E petition from USCIS, and the lowest capital threshold at $800,000.